IPyDriver

 stopped - An asyncio.Event() object, await driver.stopped.wait() will block until the driver stops.

-debug_enable - As default this is set to False.
+debug_enable - As default this is False.

 There are two ways a driver can be run, assuming ‘driver’ is an instance of this class.